VedaBandi1807/CS151-Project-Library-Management-System/README.md

  4. Librarian Dashboard: For librarians to login as a user or manage books and user accounts.
  5. User Dashboard: For regular users to manage borrowed books and view library information.
 Functionalities
- •	User Management:
+ 1. User Management:
- o	Activate/Deactivate Accounts: Librarians can enable or disable user accounts. o	View User Details: Librarians can view details of all users. o	Search and Sort Users: Search for books by name and sort them by name, library card number.
+    * Activate/Deactivate Accounts: Librarians can enable or disable user accounts.
+    * View User Details: Librarians can view details of all users.
+    * Search and Sort Users: Search for books by name and sort them by name, and library card number.
- •	Book Management:
+ 2. Book Management:
- o	Add/Remove Books: Librarians can add new books or remove existing ones.
+    * Add/Remove Books: Librarians can add new books or remove existing ones.
- •	Borrowing and Returning Books: o	Borrow Books: Users can borrow books, with a maximum limit of two books at a time. o	Return Books: Users can return borrowed books to the library. o	View Book Details: Users can view details of all the available books. o	Search and Sort Books: Search for books by title or author or ISBN and sort them.
+ 3. Borrowing and Returning Books:
+    * Borrow Books: Users can borrow books, with a maximum limit of two books at a time. o	Return Books: Users can return borrowed books to the library. o	View Book Details: Users can view details of all the available books. o	Search and Sort Books: Search for books by title or author or ISBN and sort them.